cran-simul/geometry-nnets-tensors-2026/index.md

  * optimization and characterization of critical points

 ## Registration
-Registration is free but mandatory (before May 27)
+Registration is free but mandatory (by June 1)

 [registration link](https://forms.gle/P6HLXxzemUQ4rP4Q7)